 A simple causality discussion proves inequity creates hyper-competition – for jobs, for homes, for health services; populations accept newcomers at a rate they can comfortably accept.
 Canadians are not racists, we’re good people, but we’re collapsing and our families have needs first

-Author and Pre-eminent Research Scientist Edward Tilley is President of the Canadian ACT Party.
+Author and preeminent Research Scientist Edward Tilley is President to the Canadian ACT Party.
 He’s a Mayflower heritage 400-year Canadian family patriarch and Community Leader who curates the World’s largest econometric library and one of the very few Global Leadership curricula in North America and Europe: The Sustainable Societies Programme

-ACT builds an economy like any successful casino does, where every policy has a higher percentage-probability and track-record of success
+ACT Works! – ACT builds an economy like any successful casino does, where every policy has a higher-percent-probability and track-record of success

 The 2011 Brad Pitt movie MoneyBall explained a scientific approach very well.
 Due to their trillions of transactions daily, nations that choose policies with a higher chance of success, must succeed reliably as a mathematic certainty

 Transition Economics’ Socio-Economic Library “World at our Hands (WAOH)” sequences every policy (20,000 reports in all) so we can easily identify those policies that offer a higher probability of a prosperous and advancing economy and society

 Voter participation in Canada is among the lowest in the world at 50%, while Belgium’s is 88% to 95%.
 Why is this true?
 Could it have to do with Right and Left parties both failing Canada equally for the past 20-years?
 Both parties support unsustainable policies here, so a legitimate argument is that it’s socially irresponsible to vote in Canada at present

 ACT’s sustainable policies ensure that every citizen has a responsible vote that leads to a great life in the greatest country in the world